RowanGreycastle/Chaydis/content/Empty Lands/Varin of the Empty Lands.md

 Each evening, after dinner has wrapped up, one of the current village heads tells a tale.
 Participation in the story is encouraged, but not required.
-Through this method, histories and important information are distributed to all who listen, and stories are repeated to stick in the minds of those in attendance.
+Through this method, histories and important information are distributed to all who listen, and stories are repeated to stick in the mind.

 Cunning and wit are highly valued, though it is important to be able to laugh at oneself and not take things too seriously.
 A smirk is an expression that invites snowballs.